 KEYS TO THE TEMPLE GAME

 Please send any comments to firstname.lastname@example.org.
 I welcome and appreciate your feedback.
-In the meantime, if you would like to discuss the keys to the Temple game with other fans, please visit our message boards.
+And please put "Rutgers" in the message header because I wouldn't want to miss your email in a sea of spam.
+In the meantime, if you would like to discuss the Temple game with other Rutgers fans, please visit our message board.